shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 # Bulk Properties for Navisworks Manage

 Bulk Properties (aka BulkProps) is a Navisworks Manage plugin that allows bulk creation and modification of user defined tabs and properties.
-It works with Navisworks Manage 2022 only at this stage.

 ![Screenshot the Editor v2022.1.0.0](https://github.com/shaun-wilson/BulkProps-Navisworks-Plugin/blob/main/Screenshot-v2022.1.0.0.png)